RCN-ECS/CnGV/notebook/20191217_MA_means_test.md

 ### Why is CovGE increasing if the only thing changing is standard deviation?
 My guess was that the moderate (0.5) interaction term was leading to some amount of covariance being picked up.
 When I re-ran the above with interaction term of Zero, I got the expected pattern of no change in "true" covGE but just variation of standard deviation:

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/Cov_noInt.png)

 ### Error bars!
 After finding and fixing the bug in my bootstrap code, I ran a sim with sample sizes of 5 and 100.
 As expected, error gets smaller with the larger sample size.
 So that's a bit reassuring.
 Unfortunately, the error bars for the higher std. dev covGEs do not overlap with the 1:1 line, which we would hope for if there was no real bias.
 So it looks like for covariance, the bias of lower CovGEs with means/SE data persists.
 GxE all seem to overlap the 1:1 line though, suggesting those data are a bit more robust.
+Again, there is an interaction term included, hence the variability in covGE and GxE.
+Shape of point signifies sample size.

+#### Covariance
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/Cov_SampleSize_error.png)

+#### GxE
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/GxE_SampleSize_error.png)